microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 To alter the position and rotation of the displayed model in relation to the Controller pose, then update the controllers Model Prefab transform values.

-> See the "Example Models" section below for the controller models and their recommended transform settings provided in the SDKs "**Standard Assets**" folder.
+> See the "Example Models" section below for the controller models and their recommended transform settings provided in the SDK's "**Standard Assets**" folder.

 ### Add a New Controller Template